 Place fresh herbs in a slow cooker and cover with oil.
 Cover and let cook on the lowest heat setting for 5 hours.
-Strain and store in a tightly covered container for up to 4 weeks.
+Strain and store in a tightly covered container as long as four weeks.

 2. Sunny Window Method

 Put fresh or dried herbs in a glass jar and cover with oil.
 Screw lid on tightly.
 Leave the jar on a sunny windowsill for at least 2 weeks.
-Strain oil and store for up to 4 weeks.
+Strain oil and store for as long as four weeks.

 3. Oven Method